salifd/treasure-quest/README.md

 - Splitting into multiple specfic endpoint by having POST, PUT or DELETE.
 - Adding an embed databse to store some informations related to the user.
 - Adding a mechanism to able create a queue for multiple requests.

+## Duration

+The challenge required approximately 5h30 to complete.

 ## License